 The first one in the world

-Elisa is listed on NASDAQ OMX Helsinki Large Cap with over 200 000 shareholders.
-Elisa's revenue in 2013 was 1.55 billion euros and it employed 4,200 people.
+Elisa is listed on the Nasdaq Helsinki Large Cap with approximately 190,000 shareholders.
+In 2017, Elisa’s revenue was 1.79 billion euros, and the company employed 4,700 people.

-Elisa’s core values are Customer orientation, Responsibility, Renewal and Results.
+Elisa’s core values are Customer orientation, Responsibility, Renewal Results and Collaboration.

 For more information follow us on Facebook (@elisasuomi) and Twitter (@ElisaOyj).